regulaforensics/perf-tests/faceapi/README.md

 docker compose -f locust-docker-compose.yml --env-file ./environment/.env down -v
 ```

-All statistics on the service and locust tests will be in Grafana
+All statistics on the service and locust tests will be in Grafana.